 The additional safety metrics of severity rate (days lost per million hours) and occupational disease rate have been calculated by gender and region for our Australian and New Zealand employees, who comprise 99 per cent of our workforce (excluding Spotless).

 The TRIFR and severity rate is higher for our male employees in New Zealand than in Australia.
-The TRIFR and severity rate for our female employees is considerably less than that of their male counterparts in both Australia and New Zealand, consistent with the type of work more typically performed by our female workers.
+The TRIFR and severity rate for our female employees is considerably lower than that of their male counterparts in both Australia and New Zealand, consistent with the type of work more typically performed by our female workers.
 The occupational disease rate is higher for males in both Australia and New Zealand.
 This is reflective of the different types of work performed